When a person relies on alcohol, you cannot make them change their behaviour.

 Suggest some activities you could do together without drinking.
 Ask the person what they would like to do.

-If they are trying to cut down, do not force them to join activities that make them feel uncomfortable.
+If they are trying to cut down, do not force them into activities that make them feel uncomfortable.

 Do not give up